FAQ about Mastic | Chios Mastic Gum

 What is mastic gum supplement used for?

-Mastic gum is used for stomach and breathing problems.
+Mastic gum is used for support of digestive system and oral care.

 How can I crush mastic crystals?